-5.3.Program
+5.3.Syllabus

 5.4.
-Planning and scheduling
+Course planning and calendar

 Calendar of actual sessions and presentation of works

 The calendar for in-class teaching sessions will be published on the webpages of the faculty.
 The order of the different activities throughout the course will be explained in class by the professor at the start of term and published on the subject web page.
 The distribution of hours of in-class learning (theoretical and practical) for the different parts of the subject is reflected in Graph 2.